-When you exit Presentations in the normal manner, these copies are automatically deleted.
-However, if Presentations is abruptly shut down by a computer

-"crash" or a power failure, for example, while you are working on open documents, these copies become available when the program is restarted.
+When you exit Presentations in the normal manner, these temporary backup copies are automatically deleted.
+However, if Presentations is abruptly shut down by a power failure, for example, while you are working on open documents, these copies become available when the program is restarted.
 Presentations recognizes that there has been a failure and offers to open the backup copies of all the documents that had been modified but not saved just prior to the failure.

-You can then check each of the restored documents to determine if any of the most recently made changes have actually been lost, and then save them with File > Save.
+You can then check each of the restored documents to determine if any of the most recently made changes have actually been lost, and then save them.